The Five Stans of the Silk Road

 Worth knowing

 If you prefer to have your own room, a limited number of single supplements are available on a ‘first-come, first-serve’ basis on some nights of the tour – please request this at the time of booking.
-Please note, a single supplement is not available at the yurt camp (three nights) and in these locations you may have to share with three/four people per room.
+Please note, a single supplement is not available at the yurt camp (three nights) and in these locations you may have to share with four people per room.

 In Turkmenistan, hotels charge a daily tourist tax of around US$2 per person per day – this is included in the holiday price for the main tour, so you needn’t worry about it.
 However, if you book extra nights’ accommodation in Ashgabat before the tour, you will need to pay directly to the hotel yourself.
 If you book pre-tour accommodation in Turkmenistan (and will be staying in the country for more than three days plus your arrival day), you will be required by law to register your passport with the State Service of Turkmenistan – our local partner will assist with this.